unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

   https://www.aliexpress.com/item/1005003052063834.html?spm=a2g0o.order_list.0.0.21ef1802x5VOwn
 <IMG SRC="png/RCD330 CAN Adapter-small.png">

-Just remove the exisiting can module and cut the orange/white can bus wires between the plugs.<BR>
+Just remove the exisiting can module and cut the white/orange can bus wires between the plugs.<BR>
-Attach the green filter board in-line between the plugs using these wires.<BR>
+Attach the green filter board in-line between the plugs using those white/orange wires.<BR>
-Each can bus interface on the green board will attach to a separate plug.<BR>
+Each can bus interface on the green board will attach to its own plug (i.e. separating RCD330 CAN & Vehicle CAN).<BR>
 12V & GND (yellow/black) also need to be tapped into to power the green board.<BR>

 It is also necessary to remove the two 120ohm termination resistors on the the green board.